 Meetings solve a narrow category of problems well: real-time brainstorming, emotionally sensitive conversations, complex negotiations, and relationship building.
 For everything else, they're overkill.

-Teams with daily synchronous meetings report 23% higher meeting fatigue and 18% lower overall job satisfaction.
-That's not a coincidence.
 Most daily meetings exist because someone on the team is anxious about alignment, and a standing meeting feels like insurance.
-But the cost is enormous.
-When 43% of distributed team communication happens outside someone's local business hours, those "quick syncs" aren't quick for everyone.
+But the cost is real.
+In distributed teams, those "quick syncs" often land outside someone's local business hours.
 They're eating into personal time, compounding fatigue, and creating resentment.

 Shared Context: The Alternative